shirish93/shirish93.github.io/_ideas/2024-03-15-student-clean-project.md

 -   Each school will be assigned a specific neighborhood sector to monitor daily.
 Students will document litter levels, identify areas needing improvement, and track their progress.

--   A scoring system based on cleanliness metrics, community engagement activities, and educational initiatives will determine the winning school.
+-   A scoring system based on cleanliness metrics, community involvement activities, and educational initiatives will determine the winning school.

 **2. Incentivized Waste Separation:**